microvac23/04-Coding-Quiz/README.md

 # 04-Coding-Quiz

 ## User Story
-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+As a coding boot camp student I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.

 ## Acceptance Criteria
 Given I am taking a code quiz, when I click the start button then a timer starts and I am presented with a question.